pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ```
 Note that `do` block can accept anything you'd put in a typical `create_table` block in a migration

-Also note that while you can add new tables to the schema, we don't support modifying the existing tables in Loomio core via plugin.
+Also note that while you can add new tables to the schema, we don't support modifying the existing tables in Diehard_Fund core via plugin.

 ### Add routes
 If your plugin needs to communicate between the client and server side, you'll want to set up a route.